blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 An important performance metric category is *data propogation latency*, which refers to the latency (delay) in propogating data on the network, as the  immutably including/writing/recording of the data on the chain as the final output.
 This article presents a visual analysis of data propogation latencies (delays) in the Medalla testnet, focusing on the *average inclusion distances (delays, latencies)* in each epoch for attestations.
 As a methodological contribution, our article demonstrates how latency data can be visually and statistically analyzed.
 The data analytics methodology presented here can be applied not only in analyzing data from the Ethereum 2.0 mainnet, but also for analyzing data from any blockchain network.
-As a practical contribution, our research reveals several insights that can be further investigated for improving the data propogation performance of Ethereum 2.0: (1) The average and standard deviation of attestation inclusion distances are inversely related.
-(2) Committee size effects inclusion distances.
-(3) voluntary exits increase inclusion distances.
+As a practical contribution, our research reveals several insights (at epoch granularity) that can be further investigated for improving the data propogation performance of Ethereum 2.0: (1) The average vs. standard deviation of attestation inclusion distance are inversely related.
+(2) Committee size is associated with average inclusion distance.
+(3) Voluntary exits are associate with increased average inclusion distance.

 > *"Every second is of infinite value."* ***Johann Wolfgang von Goethe***